 Many Israelis – myself included – believe that Netanyahu is leading the state towards an existential disaster.
 The man has no world view, except the nationalistic fanaticism of his late father, a historian of the Spanish inquisition.
 As an intellectual, he is a zero.

 But he is a talented political practitioner, an expert in day-to-day political machinations, including relations with foreign powers.
 There seems to be no other practitioner around who could fill his place.
 So, for the time being, we are stuck with him, his authority and/or his corporation.

-Posted by Jim W. Dean, Managing Editor on March 26, 2017, With 1574 Reads Filed under Government & Politics, Legislation.
+Posted by Jim W. Dean, Managing Editor on March 26, 2017, With 1587 Reads Filed under Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.